RinniSwift/iOS/CollectionProtocols.md

 }
 ```

+> **Iterators and value semantics**.
+All iterators in the example have value semantics.
+This means that if there is a copy, the iterators will act independantly of each other.
+But *without value semantics*(reference semantics), the original and the copy don't act indipendently.
+The *storage of the box* is actually shared between the two iterators.
+Example of a reference semantic is ```AnyIterator``` it wraps the iterator in an internal box object(a class instance)
+> Mostly we create iterators implicitly more than explicitly through a for loop.

 This is what a for loop does under the hood: the compiler creates a fresh iterator for the sequence and calls next on the iterator repeatedly until nil is returned which looks like:

 ```swift